philcockfield/create-tmpl/README.md

   .add({ dir: './templates/one' })
   .add({ dir: './templates/two', pattern: '**/*.md' });
 ```

+Template files that are added later which collide will override the earlier paths.
+Use this capability to create base template folders and then compose together more specialised templates that incrementally expand and alter the base set of files.

 To see the resulting files that make up the template: